How to use your Bioverter

 Feeding

-Ensure that your feed has variety rather than being of one dominant type, e.g. mostly veggie scraps, and that none of your waste is larger than 3cm in size for a thorough use of all waste parts.
+Luckily, a mix of assorted (cooked or raw) scraps is generally compostable provided that your feed has variety rather than being of one dominant type, e.g. mostly veggie scraps.
+Ensure none of your waste is larger than 3cm in size for a thorough use of all waste parts.

 Exclude tough bits like corn cobs, pips (avocado and mango), fruit stones (peach and nectarine) and nut shells (walnut).
 Discard the watery parts of cooked waste.